EricLWang/self/Codex.md

 #### iv.
 Producing Quality
 * Strive for **Quality** in work or play.
-* Never compromise Quality for the sake of Velocity
+* Never compromise Quality for the sake of velocity
 * The best way to find joy and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
 * Productivity/Effectiveness = **[Time * Intensity]**.
 This applies to both work and pleasure.
 Happiness and fulfillment follow a similar equation.
 * Your word is your external value.
 Deploy it meticulously and give it earnestly.